 The VM option will build your game and use interpreted code within a special YoYo Runner.
 The performance of this target is less optimised than YYC, but it is faster to compile and offers the ability to run in debug mode (when using YYC the debugger will not start).
 The YYC target however, gives a much greater optimisation (and corresponding performance boost) especially with logic-heavy games, but large projects can take some time to compile.

-To compile your game using either the VM or YYC however, you will first need to set up your Devices so that GameMaker Studio 2 can communicate with your Ubuntu machine.
+To compile your game using either the VM or YYC however, you will first need to set up your Devices so that GameMaker can communicate with your Ubuntu machine.

-To do this you should open Terminal, which can be found by clicking on the Dashboard icon and then simply searching for the "Terminal" application.
+Once you have a Ubuntu installation ready, you will need to install the development libraries/tools required during builds.
+To do this, you should open Terminal, which can be found by clicking on the Dashboard icon and then simply searching for the "Terminal" application.
 Click on it to open it and you should see a command prompt something like the one shown below:

 sudo apt-get update